bendwyer/btsync/README.md

 After running the above command, you'll be prompted for a password.
 Type/paste your preferred password in, and press `Enter`.
 If your password is above 8 characters, you'll get a warning about it only accepting the first 8 characters.
 Copy the output and paste it into the `password_hash` line.

 ### Advanced preferences
-These exist at the very bottom of `btsync.conf`.
+- These exist at the very bottom of `btsync.conf`.

-If you don't get the syntax right for the options in this section, `btsync` won't start properly.
+- If you don't get the syntax right for the options in this section, `btsync` won't start properly.

-These options have to be explicitly set in `btsync.conf` - changing them through the WebUI requires a restart, and after the restart those settings are lost.
+- These options have to be explicitly set in `btsync.conf` - changing them through the WebUI requires a restart, and after the restart those settings are lost.
+  - I'm not sure why, but I think it's because of the way `btsync` and `btsync.conf` are being called, they are overwriting changes made to the `Power User` options through the WebUI.

 Add your options below<br>
 `//, "folder_rescan_interval" : "86400"`<br>